RuoyuChen10/SMDL-Attribution/README.md

 ## 📰 News & Update

+- **[2024.08.22]** Our approach now supports audio attribtuon on foundation model, we use ImageBind as an example!
+Welcome to try it according to the [tutorial](./tutorial/tutorial-vggsound_attribution.ipynb)!
 - **[2024.06.16]** Our approach now supports medical multimodal model [Quilt](https://github.com/wisdomikezogwo/quilt1m/) interpretation!
 Welcome to try it according to the [tutorial](./tutorial/tutorial-submodular-quilt.ipynb)!
 - **[2024.06.04]** Our approach now supports `multi-gpus` interpretation proccessing, please refer to the [./scripts](./scripts) fold!
 - **[2024.06.04]** Our approach now supports [CLIP](https://github.com/openai/CLIP) interpretation!
 Welcome to try it according to the [tutorial](./tutorial/tutorial-submodular-clip-vitl.ipynb)!